-Kendyl and Friends Foundation is a 501c3, non-profit organization for special needs/disabled children and adults fighting to live day to day with their disabilities.
+Kendyl and Friends Foundation, Inc is a 501c3, non-profit organization for special needs/disabled children fighting to live day to day with their disabilities.

 At three weeks of age, my sweet Kendyl contracted meningitis.
 This virus caused several hundred thousand micro-mini strokes.
 Kendyl was left with partial blindness in both eyes and seven brain tumors.
 In addition to that Kendyl suffered countless seizures, which she still experiences even now.
 Kendyl is non-verbal and permanently confined to a wheel chair.
 Despite her many disabilities, Kendyl has always participated in regular activities with all her peers.
 Every year, Kendyl’s classes went on a field trip to our local park.
 When Kendyl was younger (and smaller) I had to get her out of her wheelchair (which she calls a motorcycle) and carry her through the playgrounds, allowing her to participate on all the equipment.
 However, when Kendyl doubled her weight after her g-tube insertion, I was physically unable to pick her up and carry her anymore.
 While watching her cry, not understanding why she could not participate, I took Kendyl, and a couple of her friends, on a walk around the track that goes around the park.
 About half way through our walk, I turned around and looked around the park.
 I realized there is nothing for Kendyl, or other children like her, to do independently anywhere in our area.
 I concluded at that moment that I was going to build a fully, inclusive-accessible playground.